Setting up an exercise

 This is the length of time you rest between sets.
 You can enter a time in the form MM: SS (Minutes: Seconds)

-Thanks to the "+" column, you can add different elements to your prescription.
-This is where you can add a load.
+Thanks to the “⚙️” option, you can add different elements to your prescription.

 Alternate